Universal quantum control with dynamical correction: An Illustrative example

-Next we examine the validity of our error-correction mechanism in Eq.~(\ref{OptGeneral}) in the presence of the noncommutative error in Eq.~(\ref{delta1}).
-It describes a type of error that both detuning $\Delta_1(t)$ and the Rabi frequency $\Omega_0(t)$ are deviated from the original setting.
-In a similar way to the commutative error, using the conditions in Eqs.~(\ref{globalphase1}), (\ref{delta1}), (\ref{Simplef}), (\ref{Mu0Inverse}), and (\ref{Mu12Inverse}) and the boundary conditions of $\theta(t)$ and $\phi(t)$, $|\mathcal{M}_{12}(t)|$ defined in Eq.~(\ref{Convension}) is found to be upper-bounded by
+Next we examine the validity of our dynamical error-correction mechanism in Eq.~(\ref{OptGeneral}) in the presence of the local error Hamiltonian~(\ref{delta1}).
+It describes a type of error in which both detuning $\Delta_1(t)$ and the Rabi frequency $\Omega_0(t)$ deviate from the original setting.
+In a way similar to the global error, using the conditions in Eqs.~(\ref{globalphase1}), (\ref{Mu0Inverse}), (\ref{Mu12Inverse}), (\ref{delta1}) and (\ref{Simplef}), and the boundary conditions of $\theta(t)$ and $\phi(t)$, $|\mathcal{M}_{12}(t)|$ defined in Eq.~(\ref{Convension}) is found to be upper-bounded by

 where